48 Hour Turnaround Time From Consultation to Filing

 With flat fee trademark application at our law firm with a licensed attorney, you’ll be well on your way towards owning your own registered trademark.

 Not all trademarks need to be registered.
 By default, when you begin doing business, you have legal rights to your mark within the geographic area in which you operate—however, these protections are very limited in scope.

 A mark doesn’t need to be registered in order to be valid, and an unregistered trademark can still be protected from infringement and dilution under common law.

 That said, there are many instances in which a trademark should get official registration with the USPTO—whether you’re a US citizen or a non-US citizen looking to do business in the US—such as if and and when you do business on an interstate or international level.

 Our US trademark attorneys can help you get started on this and see it through until the end.
 This process is typically complicated with revisions and unforeseen problems occuring—it will go much smoother with a licensed attorney helping you out.

 Ask Us Anything. anytime.

-We offer free consultations—let’s get in touch!
+We offer reduced-rate consultations—let’s get in touch!